Five-Year Extended Graduation and Dropout Data, Class of 2021

-This page provides five-year extended longitudinal graduation and dropout data for the class of 2019 by race/ethnicity, gender, economic status, program participation (bilingual or English as a second language, career and technical education, gifted and talented, special education, and Title I), and other student characteristics (at-risk, dyslexia, English learner, foster care, homeless, immigrant, migrant, and military-connected).
+This page provides five-year extended longitudinal graduation and dropout data for the class of 2021 by race/ethnicity, gender, economic status, program participation (bilingual or English as a second language, career and technical education concentrator, Early College High School, gifted and talented, special education, Texas Science, Technology, Engineering, and Mathematics, and Title I), and other student characteristics (at-risk, dyslexia, emergent bilingual student/English learner, foster care, homeless, immigrant, migrant, and military-connected).
 For campuses and districts, two sets of rates are provided: rates calculated for federal reporting purposes and rates calculated with statutory exclusions applied for state accountability.
+In addition, beginning with the 2023 accountability cycle, a graduation, continuation, Texas Certificate of High School Equivalency (TxCHSE) recipient rate with statutory exclusions applied for state alternative education accountability (AEA) is provided for AEA campuses.
 Please see the glossary for the reasons students may be excluded from campus and district rates.
 The Division of Research and Analysis masks some data to comply with federal regulations concerning student privacy, the Family Educational Rights and Privacy Act (FERPA).

 A five-year extended longitudinal graduation rate is the percentage of students from a class of beginning ninth graders who graduate by the fall one year after their anticipated graduation date, that is, within five years of beginning ninth grade.
 A five-year extended longitudinal dropout rate is the percentage of students from the same class who, by the fall one year after their anticipated graduation date, drop out before completing their high school education.
 Dropouts are counted according to the definitions in place the years they drop out.
 The definition changed in 2005-06.
 Longitudinal rates for 2009 and later classes are comparable to one another.
 Rates for classes in which the national dropout definition was phased in (classes of 2006, 2007, and 2008) are not comparable from one class to another, nor are they comparable to rates for prior or later classes.

 The cohort for a five-year extended longitudinal rate is established when four-year rates are calculated and consists of the same students.
 Although no students are added to the statewide five-year cohort, a student's status or district may change based on fifth year attendance or performance.
-The total number of students with final statuses at a campus, district, region, or the state may change between fall 2019 and fall 2020 because: (a) some students who continued high school in fall 2019 left Texas public schools by fall 2020 for reasons other than graduating, receiving a Texas Certificate of High School Equivalency (TxCHSE), or dropping out; and (b) some students who left Texas public schools by fall 2019 without graduating returned to Texas public schools and graduated, received a TxCHSE, continued high school, or dropped out by fall 2020.
+The total number of students with final statuses at a campus, district, region, or the state may change between fall 2021 and fall 2022 because: (a) some students who continued high school in fall 2021 left Texas public schools by fall 2022 for reasons other than graduating, receiving a TxCHSE, or dropping out; and (b) some students who left Texas public schools by fall 2021 without graduating returned to Texas public schools and graduated, received a TxCHSE, continued high school, or dropped out by fall 2022.
 In addition, students with changes in year of final status were added to, or removed from, relevant student groups.

 The Division of Research and Analysis calculates the five-year extended longitudinal rate for graduates by dividing the number of students who graduated by the fall one year after their anticipated graduation date by the number of students in the class.
 The graduation rates presented include students that graduated by means of an individual graduation committee (IGC).